Overview |

 Program Fee - Usually covers room, in-country travel, excursions, some meals and other costs associated with the program.

 Tuition – Students on WFU summer programs pay WFU summer school tuition per credit hour.
-The 2023 summer rate was $950/per credit hour.
-Expect a small increase for summer 2024.
+The 2025 summer rate was $950/per credit hour.

 Airfare – Varies per location.
 Students are responsible for their own airfare unless otherwise noted.